How to Use Base Alcohols in Botanical Perfumery

 Photo Above: Wild Ginger and Native Conks in cane and grape alcohol

 Many suppliers sell alcohol with a rank odor or bad "still note."
 Perfumers then have to go through the long and wasteful process of re-filtering their alcohol through charcoal.
+There are many organic alcohol suppliers and almost all are helping with the current global pandemic; many distillers of drinkable spirits are shifting over to producing higher proof alcohol to meet the demands for hand sanitizer and sprays.

 Photo: L:Blue Tansy Perfume R: Strawberry Tincture Perfume